-The possibility of Britain breaking off from its main trading partner without any arrangements in place are growing as the March 29 exit date nears.
+The possibility of Britain breaking off from its main trading partner without any arrangements in place will grow if the UK parliament rejects the draft withdrawal agreement on Tuesday.

-The truth is no one really knows what would happen in case of a “no-deal Bexit” because Britain is the first to leave the bloc.
+The truth is no one really knows what will happen because Britain is the first to leave the bloc.

-But here are some things London is telling its citizens to brace for in the first days of a worst-case scenario.
+But here are some things London is telling Britons to brace for in the first days of a worst-case scenario pullout.

 – Rip-off roaming –